 - The most famous mega store in Japan is called Don Quijote.
 You’ll find it in the biggest cities.
 They have everything.
 Good, nice, and cheap.

-- In Japan, there are three stores open 24 hours: Family Mart, Seven Eleven, and Lawson.
+- In Japan, there are three main stores open 24 hours: Family Mart, Seven Eleven, and Lawson.
 They’re known as konbini, and you can buy food and drinks at a good price.

 - English is not spoken much in Japan, and they will greatly appreciate it if you say some basic words in Japanese.
 Download Google Translator and the Japanese language to use it offline.